ColoredCow/portal/docs/deployment.md

 Portal uses GitHub action to deploy the portal on staging server.

 ### Staging Deployment
 Staging builds are configured using GitHub Actions.
 The file `.github/workflows/deploy-staging.yml` contains the commands to deploy the portal.
+Production builds happen when code is pushed to `master` branch.

 To set up the deployment workflow, follow the steps below.